+ REMEMBRANCE +

 Janie Marak, the younger sister

-Fred Markert, SMC, a wild and wooly great friend and raconteur
+Fred Markert, SMC, a wild and wooly great friend and raconteur - AIDS

 Steve Martindale - Man-about-town who cut a wide swatch in DC Society